elgohr/Publish-Docker-Github-Action/README.md

 #### Optional Arguments

-Push an additional image, which is tagged with the git sha.
+Use `snapshot` to push an additional image, which is tagged with the git sha.
 When you would like to think about versioning images, this might be useful.

 ```yaml
 with:
   args: myDocker/repository